 C++ Arrays

-Arrays in C++ are a fundamental concept that allows programmers to store multiple values of the same data type within a single variable.
-They play a crucial role in programming, as they provide a convenient way to group related values, making it easier to work with and manipulate large sets of data.
+Arrays in C++ allow programmers to store multiple values of the same data type within a single variable.
+They are useful for grouping related values, making it easier to work with and manipulate large sets of data.

 To declare an array in C++, you specify the data type of the elements it will contain, followed by the array name and square brackets [].
-For example, to declare an array of integers named “numbers”, you would write: int numbers[];
+For example, to declare an array of integers named numbers, you would write:

-Accessing individual elements of an array is done by using square brackets [] and specifying the index of the element.
+To access individual elements of an array, use square brackets [] and specify the index of the element.
 The first element of the array has an index of 0, the second element has an index of 1, and so on.
-For example, numbers[0] would access the first element in the “numbers” array.
+For example:

 Why Use Arrays in C++?